AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 #### Visual Report Builder {#visualrb}

 [The Visual Report Builder](../../data-user/reports/ess-rpt-build-visual.md) is the easiest way to visualize your data.
-If you’re not familiar with SQL or you just want to quickly create a report, the Visual Report Builder is your best bet.
+If you're not familiar with SQL or you just want to quickly create a report, the Visual Report Builder is your best bet.
 With just a few clicks, you can add metrics, segment your data, and create reports to across your organization.
-This option is perfect for beginners and experts alike, as it doesn’t require any technical expertise.
+This option is perfect for beginners and experts alike, as it doesn't require any technical expertise.

 <table style="width: 649px;">
 <tbody>
 <tr>
 <td style="width: 245.5px;"><strong>This is perfect for...</strong></td>
-<td style="width: 397.5px;"><strong>This isn’t so great for...</strong></td>
+<td style="width: 397.5px;"><strong>This isn't so great for...</strong></td>
 </tr>
 <tr>
 <td style="width: 245.5px;" valign="top">